SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD H SNMP.md

 ### Configuration - WAN - QoS

-This page displays the **QoS Groups** (QoS levels that represent a reservation of bandwidth) and the **QoS Rules tables**.These tables allow you to configure the different QoS groups (including the Priority Mechanism, CIR, MIR, etc.) and QoS rules (including Source/Destination IP/Mask, Port Info, Min/Max Bandwidth, Priority, Network Scheduler Discipline, etc.).
+This page displays the **QoS Groups** (QoS levels that represent a reservation of bandwidth) and the **QoS Rules tables**.
+These tables allow you to configure the different QoS groups (including the Priority Mechanism, CIR, MIR, etc.) and QoS rules (including Source/Destination IP/Mask, Port Info, Min/Max Bandwidth, Priority, Network Scheduler Discipline, etc.).

 The page also contains the following page buttons:

 - **Create New Entry (below QoS Rules and Group tables)**: These two subpages allow you to preconfigure the parameters for a new entry in the **QoS Rules table** and in the **QoS Group table**, respectively, and to add this configuration by clicking the **Create** button.
-- **QoS Group Attribute**: Displays the **QoS Group VLANs** and **QoS Group Subnets tables**,which list the different VLANs and subnets configured in the system.
+- **QoS Group Attribute**: Displays the **QoS Group VLANs** and **QoS Group Subnets tables**, which list the different VLANs and subnets configured in the system.
 - **DiffServ**: Displays a table used for the configuration of the **DiffServ** (Differentiated Services) architecture, when available.

 ### Configuration - WAN - Compression